call us today

 Our attorneys at Galigani Law Firm accept and represent clients who have been charged with firearm-related offenses throughout the North Central Florida area.
-We have decades of experience and have been Board Certified in Criminal Law by the Florida Bar's Certification Board.
-Only less than one percent of Florida criminal defense lawyers have been recognized with this honor.
+We have decades of experience we can utilize for your case.

 Galigani Law Firmthoroughly understands Florida criminal law, and have worked cases involving various law officials including the Trenton Police Department, the Bronson Police Department, the University of Florida Police Department (UFPD), the Gainesville Police Department, the Office of Alachua County Sheriff, the Office of Baker County Sheriff, the Ocala Police Department, and the Office of Columbia County Sheriff.